Get Started with a Free Water Consultation

 Water Filtration for Fluoride

 First, you should find out how much fluoride is present in your drinking water.
-If you live in the U.S., you can start by using this CDC fluoride tool, which will show you fluoridation information specific to your state, county and water system.
+If you live in the U.S., you can start by using this CDC fluoride tool, which will show fluoridation information specific to your state, county and water system.

 For a more specific look at your water quality, you’ll need an in-home water test and consultation.
 A certified lab can perform this test for you.
-If you have this done through Culligan’s IL EPA-certified lab, your local Culligan® water expert can then help you decide whether fluoride removal is necessary.
+If you have this done through Culligan’s IL EPA-certified lab, your local Culligan water expert can then help you decide whether fluoride removal is necessary.

 Start by learning more about your water quality and content.
 Schedule your free water test and consultation today.